-In situations where a student or parent's home address OR emergency contact information changes after completing the Returning Student Registration, parents should inform the Welcome Center (enrollment@westside66.net or 402-390-2100) no later than five days after the change occurs.
+In situations where a student or parent's home address OR emergency contact information changes, parents should inform the Administrative Assistant at their student's school no later than five days after the change occurs.

 Birth Certificate Requirement

 State law requires that a certified copy of a student's birth certificate be provided within 30 days of enrollment in a Nebraska school for the first time.
 Parents/guardians may obtain a certified copy from the Bureau of Vital Statistics in the state in which the child was born.
 Assistance in obtaining birth certificates may be obtained from Health Records Management, P.O.
 Box 95065, Lincoln, NE 68509-5065.
 There is a per-certificate fee.